bbard264/dataprojects/Easy Video Games Recommendation/README.md

 ## 4. Result , <br/>
 The user inputs a game ID, and the system returns a list of games that have high cosine/Jaccard similarity to the input game.
 This serves as a guide for the user to find similar games they may enjoy.<br/>
+As an example, if we input the names of the video games "Pokemon Shield, Overcooked!
+2, Overwatch" the recommendation will suggest other games that are similar to those inputs.
+For the first row of the input, the cosine similarity should be 1 because it's same video games. <br/>
 ![image](https://user-images.githubusercontent.com/118603598/211811203-07d2de72-e66b-4530-94bc-c87b1c0abe5a.png)